emustudio/emuStudio/README.md

 # Running / installation

 There are two ways of how to run emuStudio.
 In both cases, a prerequisite is to have a full release of emuStudio.
-You can either download it from [project's web page](http://emustudio.sourceforge.net/downloads.html), or you can prepare it according to the previous section.
+You can either download it from [project's web page](https://vbmacher.github.io/emuStudio/download/), or you can prepare it according to the previous section.

 ## The "classic" way

 The requirement is to have installed Java Runtime Environment (JRE) 1.8.

-Unzip the emuStudio distribution zip file (`emuStudio-xxx-release.zip`) and run it using command:
+Unzip the emuStudio distribution zip file (`emuStudio-xxx.zip`) and run it using command:

 ```
 java -jar emuStudio.jar